PenguinKenny/RisingPostsTweeter/README.md

-## /r/Gunners Rising Post Tweeter
+## Rising Post Tweeter

-This PHP application looks through /r/Gunners/rising/ every 15-30 minutes and tweets any new posts on the [@GunnersReddit](https://twitter.com/GunnersReddit) Twitter account.
+This PHP application looks through /r/Gunners/rising/ every 15-30 minutes and tweets any new posts on the [@GunnersReddit](https://twitter.com/GunnersReddit) Twitter account. **It can easily be modified to scrape /hot/, /new/, /controversial/, etc.**

 It works in the following way: